VisualOps/book/state_modules/docker.md

-# docker running
+# docker

 ##### Description
-Ensure that a container from the given name is running.
-If not, run it.
+Run a container from a remote image

 ##### Parameters